Hybrid TD3: Overestimation Bias Analysis and Stable Policy Optimization for Hybrid Action Space

-This formulation propagates a soft, distribution-weighted value estimate rather than the hard-max target of standard TD3, providing smoother gradient signals during critic updates and reducing sensitivity to discrete action misclassification in early training.
+This formulation propagates a soft, distribution-weighted value estimate rather than the hard-max target of standard TD3, reducing variance in gradient signals by propagating a weighted average, an effect most pronounced when the discrete policy $\pi_d$ is diffuse during early training.
 As established in Theorem~\ref{thm:bias_order}, this modification preserves the same expected bias as the standard TD3 target while improving policy smoothness.

 To improve robustness in highly stochastic environments, we retain the clipped double-$Q$ operator in the actor update, deviating from standard TD3, which relies on a single critic.
 Using a minimum of two critics reduces overestimation bias during policy improvement.
 In the parameterized hybrid action setting, the actor objective marginalizes over the discrete action distribution while generating mode-conditioned continuous parameters.
 The objective is defined as: